 Please call us for a no obligation chat about your Will on 01536 276300 or contact us online.

 If you are married or in a civil partnership and have children and die and have not made a Will then your spouse may not inherit all your estate.
-Your spouse or civil partner would be entitled to receive up to £250,000 of your estate assets plus your personal possessions.
-Half of the excess over £250,000 is then shared equally amongst your children.
+Your spouse or civil partner would be entitled to receive up to £270,000 (this was £250,000 but will increase to £270,000 from 6th February 2020) of your estate assets plus your personal possessions.
+Half of the excess over £270,000 is then shared equally amongst your children.
 Your spouse/civil partner also has the right to the interest only on the other half of the excess during his/her lifetime, then after the death of the spouse/ civil partner, to the children in equal shares.

 Your spouse would be entitled to everything up to £450,000 plus your personal possessions.
 Everything else over £450,000 would be divided equally between your spouse and your parents.
 If your parents have already died, their share would go to your brothers or sisters.
 If there were no children, no parents and no brothers or sisters of the whole blood then your spouse receives everything.